na-na-hi/renget/archive/ate-inventory.md

 A bow infused with the <Myth> of a nameless huntress of Artemis.
 Slightly more effective against <Beasts> and <Monsters>.
 Can be used as an <Enchant> target or ingredient.

+>Ladon’s Fang (uncommon dagger)

+A serrated tooth from the great serpent Ladon.
+Somewhat suppresses fatigue and the need to sleep when in use.

 ##Authority Crystals